jyotiyadav94/ETL_pipeline/README.md

 |-----------|------------|------------|
 | string    | string     | string     |

-This dataset contains information about different entities or individuals, each identified by a unique `entity_id`.

 - **entity_id**: Unique identifier for each entity or individual.
 - **taxCode**: Tax code or fiscal code associated with the entity.
 In Italy, this is known as "codice fiscale," a unique identifier used for tax purposes.
 - **vatCode**: Value-added tax (VAT) code associated with the entity.
 In Italy, this is known as "partita IVA," a unique identifier used for VAT purposes.

 ### assets_entities_join.csv
 - This dataset links the assets to the entities and contains the ownership share of each entity for their properties.
+It also has information related to the ownership shares of different assets, where each asset is identified by a unique `asset_id`.
 - Fields marked with “‘?“ are optional.
 - The asset_id and entity_id fields are used to establish the relationship between assets and entities

 | entity_id | asset_id | ownershipShare |
 |-----------|----------|----------------|
 | string    | string   | string         |

-This dataset contain the information related to the ownership shares of different assets, where each asset is identified by a unique `asset_id`.

 - **asset_id**: Unique identifier for each asset.
 - **entity_id**: Unique identifier for the entity or individual associated with the ownership share.